oransel/node-talib/Readme.md

 * Better technincal support
 * ....and more.

-If talib helped you in any way, you can also leave me a tip at (BTC) 18gT1wmq3RMoLBm2ZFv4PhiYbU5CMAQC6P.
+If this project helped you in any way, you can also leave me a tip at (BTC) 18gT1wmq3RMoLBm2ZFv4PhiYbU5CMAQC6P.

 ## Prerequisites